IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 It is a best practice to include a reference to the Patient/Subject affected by any auditable event, in order to enable Privacy Accounting of Disclosures and Access Logs, and to enable privacy office and security office audit log analysis.
 Reasonable efforts should be taken to assure the Patient/Subject is recorded, but it is recognized that there are times when this is not reasonable, see the Best Effort section above.

+The Patient as the subject of a transaction may be a search parameter (e.g. `patient` or `subject`), as scoped as part of a request security context such as IUA, or where the resource has a reference to a Patient (e.g. Observation.subject, DiagnosticReport.subject).

 The Patient/Subject of an activity is indicated in an .entity element; with the .entity.who indicating the Patient reference, and the .entity.type indicating “1” Person, and the .entity.role indicating “1” patient.
 No other elements in this .entity need to be filled out.
 The indicator of the .entity.who, .entity.type, and .entity.role are enough to indicate that this AuditEvent activity has a subject as indicated.

 Where an activity impacts more than one Patient/Subject, multiple AuditEvent resources should be recorded, one for each Patient/Subject.
 This best enables segmentation of the AuditEvent details so as to limit the Privacy impact.
 The use of multiple AuditEvent is a best-practice and should be driven by a Policy.
 There will be cases where the use of multiple AuditEvent resources are not necessary, such as public health reporting.